rsre/K40-Whisperer-macOS/README.md

 # K40 Whisperer for macOS

-Packaging of Scorchworks K40 Whisperer as an OSX Application.
-In this repo you can find the necessary files to build K40 Whisperer v0.42 for macOS.
+Packaging of Scorchworks K40 Whisperer as a macOS Application.
+In this repo you can find the necessary files to build K40 Whisperer for macOS.
 The files regarding Linux and Windows systems have been removed.

 > K40 Whisperer is an alternative to the the Laser Draw (LaserDRW) program that comes with the cheap Chinese laser cutters available on E-Bay and Amazon.
 K40 Whisperer reads SVG and DXF files,interprets the data and sends commands to the K40 controller to move the laser head and control the laser accordingly.
 K40 Whisperer does not require a USB key (dongle) to function.